It’s easy to manually create and update employee profiles within KPA EHS, but many companies wish to automate this process.

 Before you automate this process, it’s a good idea to make sure your dataload file is valid.
 The easiest option is to manually upload it to the New Dataload Page.

 This page will automatically validate your file, but won’t run it.
 If it is valid, you’ll get a summary of the changes that will be made.
 If it is invalid, you get a list of errors including the row number, column name, and more.

-Now that you’ve got a valid file, you need to upload it to KPA EHS.
+Now that you’ve got a valid file, you need to upload it to KPA Flex.
 Assuming you don’t want to upload it manually to the website, there are two options: